jjvanzon/JJs-Reference-Architecture/api.md

 }
 ```

-This also has the advantage, the [entity](patterns.md#entity) model would not need to be refactored, it you want to add properties to the combination of things.
+This also has the advantage, the [entity](patterns.md#entity) model would not need to be refactored, it you'd want to add properties to the combination of things.

 It might be is advised, that the bridge table not rely on a *composite* key of the two `ID's`.
 A single *surrogate* `ID` field might do better: